-The INIB Chairman is Michael Young MBE.
+The INIB Co-Chairman is Michael Young MBE.

 'I live in Hillsborough with a beautiful wife Rae four lovely daughters Jodie, Jamie, Jasmin and Rachel Harley as well as a cockerel, two chickens and four doves.
 My granddaughter Sienna and I have just made a Bug Hotel in the back of the garden but my other granddaughter Scarlet has other ideas.

 I keep my bees at Malone Golf Club where I prefer to work with Langstroth hives and am currently planning to work solely and breed native dark bees.
 I like all things to do with beekeeping and am addicted to making mead.

 I like to lecture and travel abroad for beekeeping programmes.